chaeyoonyunakim/gemini-agentic-applications-incremental-design/3-react-pattern/react-pattern.md

 def get_top_gainers_and_losers() -> str:
     """Get today's top gainers and losers in the market.

-    Use this tool to get the top gainers and losers in the market.
+    Returns:
+        str: A string containing information about top gaining and losing stocks for the day.
     """
-    return f"Apple lost 25% of its value today as Tim Cook died.
-The current stock price is $150."
+    return f"Apple is top loser today, it is valued now at $105."

 @tool
 def forecast_stock_price(initial_price: int) -> str:
     """Forecast the stock price of a given company.

+    Args:
+        initial_price (int): The current stock price to base the forecast on

+    Returns:
-    Use this tool to forecast the stock price of a given company.
+        str: A string containing the forecasted stock price
     """
     return f"${initial_price + random.randint(1, 5000)}."

 # ... previous code ...